f

 Multiple postdoctoral fellowships and graduate fellowships in big data analysis, applied algorithm and genomics are available in my lab at the University of Florida in Gainesville, FL.
 I am looking for students with a diverse background in mathematics and computer science.
 Candidates should be interested in biology but not necessarily have a formal background.

-I am specifically interested in (a) pangenomics and devising and implementing algorithms for indexing a large number of reference genomics, (b) developing methods to find structural variants from optical mapping data, and (c) detecting antimicrobial resistance from shotgun metagenomics data.
+I am specifically interested in (a) pangenomics and devising and implementing algorithms for indexing a large number of reference genomics (Funded by NIH), (b) detecting antimicrobial resistance from shotgun metagenomics data (Funded by NIH), and (c) designing primers for multiplex PCR (Funded by USDA).
 My lab is balanced between applied and theoretical work: we not only create novel algorithms but we also implement them in a scalable manner.

 Meet the Current Students